 If your score lands in the moderate or high range, consider tracking your mood as the seasons change.
 Light therapy, exercise, and maintaining social connections all help mitigate symptoms.
 Discuss results with a healthcare provider if you have concerns—they may recommend further screening, counseling, or medication.

 Imagine answering "Often" to the first four questions and "Yes" to having a previous depression diagnosis.
-Your score would be = 13, placing you firmly in the high‑risk category.
-Such a result would warrant speaking with a mental health professional about light boxes, therapy, or medication options.
+Entering a latitude of 55° and only twenty minutes of daily outdoor time adds two more points, yielding a score of 15.
+Such a result places you firmly in the high‑risk category and would warrant speaking with a mental health professional about light boxes, therapy, or medication options.